 You can also go on a tour if you want:

-A day trip from Munich to Neuschwanstein Castle is highly recommended!
+As far as day trips from Munich go a trip to Neuschwanstein Castle is highly recommended!

 Dachau Concentration Camp (Travel time – 1 hour from Munich)